Azrina-A-Luna/java-operators/README.md

 # java-operators
-## In this ripo i have stored some come to demonstrate the operators in java.
+## In this ripo i have stored some example to demonstrate the operators in java.
 * Some Operators like
   * Bitwise Operator
   * Unary Operator